-As outlined in the Service Member Handbook, every FoodCorps service member is required to teach or co-teach ten or more hours of ongoing, high-quality, hands-on lessons to a minimum of eighty students.
-Each service member will develop a Service Member Plan that outlines how he or she will reach this goal.
+As outlined in the Service Member Handbook, every FoodCorps Food Education service member is required to teach or co-teach ten or more hours of ongoing, high-quality, hands-on lessons to a minimum of eighty students.
+Each service member will develop a Service Member Action Plan that outlines how they will reach this goal.

 This section of the guide has been developed for service members as an overview of topics that FoodCorps believes are important to understand while leading hands-on nutrition education lessons and specially-developed FoodCorps Lessons with students.
 Please use this guide as a quick reference on those topics, and note the recommended resources included in it.
 Our goal is to outline broad tips and information on each topic and point you to additional resources, so you can learn more.
-Use this guide alongside your FoodCorps Handbook throughout your service.